- Students want to be heard; they do not want to be lumped in with all their classmates.

 And PS: Most students have COVID when they say they do!

-To hear more about how misconceptions about students can create obstacles to learning, watch the recordings from our webinar, “Overcoming Obstacles to Student Learning.”
+To hear more about how misconceptions about students can create obstacles to learning, watch the recordings from our two-part webinar, “Overcoming the Hurdles to Learning.”